 Below are quick links to important websites that may assist you with your legal matters in St. Francois County and Missouri.

-Felony Classifications and Penalties in St. Francois County, MO
+Felony Offense Levels and Sentencing in St. Francois County, MO

 In Missouri, felony charges are categorized by severity, with each class carrying its own sentencing range and potential consequences: